jamesfebin/AIBodh-Website/_posts/2025-12-02-bevy-rust-game-development-chapter-4.markdown

 Imagine the player standing just below a tree.
 If we used the sprite's center for depth calculation, the player's head might poke out above the tree even though their feet are in front of it.
 By using feet position, the occlusion looks natural: when the player's feet are behind the tree's base, the whole player disappears behind the tree.

-We use `Changed<Transform>` Bevy filter because it only runs the query on entities whose `Transform` component changed this frame.
+We use `Changed<Transform>`, Bevy's filter because it only runs the query on entities whose `Transform` component changed this frame.
 Since we only need to recalculate Z when the player moves, this is a small optimization.
-No movement, no work.
+No movement, no work. (//Todor refine this explanation)

 ### Integrating Depth Sorting